-Contact Form 7 4.4 has introduced Configuration Validator.
+Contact Form 7 4.4 has introduced the configuration validator.
 The following are answers to the frequently asked questions about the validator.

 This validator thing sucks.
 Why did you introduce it?

-Responding to this situation, we introduced Configuration Validator, which will help users find their invalid configurations and maximize the rate of successful mail delivery.
+Responding to this situation, we introduced the configuration validator, which will help users find their invalid configurations and maximize the rate of successful mail delivery.